 So Lynsey Dyer decided to do something about it.
 A phenomenal world-class skier who was named Powder Magazine’s Skier of the Year, Lynsey is also the founder of SheJumps.org, an organization dedicated to encouraging women to participate in outdoor activities.
 Lynsey made it her mission to produce an all-female ski movie.
 That took some doing.
 She used Kickstarter to raise most of the funding, eventually collecting enough to make her dream a reality.
 (I interviewed about this here.)

 The movie just had its premiere showing in Boulder, Colorado.
-And though I wasn’t lucky enough to be there, one of the members of TheSkiDiva.com forum, Monique Mudama, was in the audience.
-I’ve prevailed on her to write a review, and with pleasure, I present it here:
+And though I wasn’t lucky enough to be there, one of the members of TheSkiDiva.com community, Monique Mudama, was in the audience.
+I asked her to write a review, and with pleasure, I present it here:

 Pretty Faces: A Review